-Reviewed: 10/13/2022 BOT approved 2/28/2023
+Revised: BOT approved 2/28/2023

-Students at MTSA evaluate all aspects of the program, facilities, and their own progression.
+Fellows at MTSA evaluate all aspects of the Fellowship, facilities, and their own progression.
 These evaluations are coordinated and scheduled by the Coordinator, Graduate Degree Programs and are conducted online.
 The data from these evaluations are compiled by the Coordinator, Graduate Degree Programs and are reviewed by the Evaluations Committee each semester.

-Evaluations students complete include the following:
+Evaluations Fellows complete include the following: